masc-ucsc/docs/docs/pyrope/04-variables.md

 * Check: when associated to a type property in the right-hand-side of an assignment.
 The attribute is a comma separated list of boolean expression that must evaluate true only at this statement.
-E.g: `var tmp = yy::[comptime, attr2>0] + xx`
+E.g: `mut tmp = yy::[comptime, attr2>0] + xx`

 * Read: a direct read of an attribute value is possible with `variable.field::[field_attribute]`